omc/websolr-guides/wordpress-solr.md

 ![Solr options page](assets/wordpress/solr/Screenshot 8.png)

 A couple points here.
 If you click on "Check Server Settings," you will probably get an error that says "Ping failed!"
 That is not a bug or an indication that anything is wrong.
-It has to do with the plugin trying to access some administrative functions that websolr blocks for security reason.
+It has to do with the plugin trying to access some administrative functions that websolr blocks for security reasons.
 It will not affect search performance.

 ## Checking on your index